 The project went 'live' at the end of 2016.
-Since then, we have had nine referrals.
-From the nine referrals received, we have started six Circles; four Circles are currently active (the longest one has been ongoing for a year).
+Since then, we have had eleven referrals.
+From the eleven referrals received, we have started seven Circles; four Circles are currently active (the longest one has been ongoing for over a year).

-The Young People's project has benefitted from funding from The Worshipful Company of Weavers, The People's Postcode Lottery and The Rayne Foundation.
+The Young People's project has benefitted from funding from The Worshipful Company of Weavers, The People's Postcode Lottery, The Woodward Trust, Children in Need and The Rayne Foundation.